Notes collected from: Building a Python UI to Keep Your Libraries up to Date.

 There is a frequent need to update your Python packages once new versions (functionalities) are released.

-For example, to obtain the latest bug fixes, or to enhance performance.
 You can manage your packages through pip, so upgrading a library at a time was really simple.
 Unfortunately, that’s not the case if you want to upgrade all of them.
 There is no built-in functionality to let you upgrade all of your packages at once.

 If you loop through my packages and upgrade them - sometimes you have packages you don’t want to upgrade.